legaspacho/personal_finance_dashboard/ReadMe.md

 - A few different graphs
 - A list of all transactiosn within the filtered range to help deep dive.
 ![Dashboard overview](assets/dashboard_top.png)

-The third dropdown "Stock details" allow you to visualise different aspects of your investments.
+Only the third dropdown is a bit more complex (called **Stock details**), it allows you to visualise different aspects of your investments.
 - The default "High Level".
-You can see four curves displayed on two y axis On the right axis you can see accumulated dividends overtime..
+You can see four curves displayed on two y axis On the right axis you can see accumulated dividends overtime.
 On the left axis you can see the following:
     - How much you invested "invested"
     - A benchark of the s&p 500, I chose VT ETF
     - Actual performance "Degiro IB CHF"